pencil2d/pencil2d.github.io/download/index.md

 ## Nightly build <a name="nightlybuild"></a>

 Nightly builds are the bleeding edge versions of Pencil2D, which contains the most recent fixes and features.
-The link will direct you to Google Drive, please right-click a file and select `Download`.
+The following links will direct you to Google Drive, please right-click on a file and select `Download`.
 The filename is `pencil2d-OS-year-month-date`.

 | Windows 64 bit   | Windows 32 bit    | Mac             | Linux             |
 | :--------------: | :---------------: | :-------------: | :---------------: |